AEROCENE HACK 2

 Aerocene together with Exhibition Road institutions announce an open call for an collaborative hack to imagine and prototype the future of the Aerocene Explorer.
 We are looking for developers, designers, artists, data scientists, and creative technologists.

 Aerocene is an open-source project for artistic and scientific exploration.
-Originating from the vision of artist Tomás Saraceno, the project centers around the Aerocene Explorer, an evolving air-fuelled sculpture for personal exploration of the air.
+Originating from the vision of artist Tomás Saraceno, the project centers around the Aerocene Backpack, an evolving air-fuelled sculpture for personal exploration of the air.
 Becoming buoyant from the heat of the Sun and infrared radiation from the surface of Earth, and carried by the jet streams, Aerocene Explorer aims to achieve a carbon-emissions-free journey around the world.
 The project is embedded in a community of collaborators and partners from around the world, pushing the development of new solutions and technologies for sustainable Aerocene travel and living.
 Aerocene is a movement, an invitation to shape a period of time, a new epoch.
 Aerocene is a response to – and a way to transcend – our current Anthropocene era.

 This is the second of a series of hack events taking place as part of Aerocene at Exhibition Road (documentation of the previous hack here).
 Through October to December 2016, Aerocene is working together with members of the Exhibition Road Cultural Group – 17 prestigious cultural and scientific institutions, among them Imperial College London, the Natural History Museum, the Victoria and Albert Museum, and Serpentine Galleries – to create an open and collaborative research platform.

-The Aerocene Explorer, our tethered-flight starter kit currently in beta version, will enable anyone to launch their own personal exploration of the atmosphere.
+The Aerocene Backpack, our tethered-flight starter kit currently in beta version, will enable anyone to launch their own personal exploration of the atmosphere.
 This hack will be about imagining and prototyping future extensions, iterations and supporting tools for the Aerocene Explorer under three specific challenges:

 I. FREE FLIGHT (Prediction and Visualisation)